souvik-wizard/Translator_Chrome-Extension/README.md

 ## Usage:

 - This extension can be helpful for those who usually use internet(google) to translate their text to know the actual meaning in their preferable language.
+- There is a copy to clipboard button also for saving the output into clipboard for further use.
-- This will definitely gonna save your time.
+- This extension will definitely gonna save your time.

 ## Contributing: